hopv/nola/README.md

 A Nola proposition `P : nProp` can have an infinite syntax tree, which helps construct assertions for infinite data structures.
-To reason about such infinite syntax, we take advantage of parameterized coinduction by [Paco](https://plv.mpi-sws.org/paco/).
+To reason about such infinite syntax, we take advantage of parameterized coinduction.

-### Hacking Coq & Iris
+### Extensibility

+Using syntax might sound not extensible.
-Nola is fully mechanized in Coq with the Iris framework.
+Amazingly, Nola is *extensible*, thanks to parameterization on the syntax.
-Nola's semantics is constructed in Iris<sup>light</sup>.
-Also, reasoning about Nola's syntactic logic is accelerated with a variant of [Iris Proof Mode](https://iris-project.org/pdfs/2017-popl-proofmode-final.pdf).

 ## Getting Started